Pancharatnam-Zak phase: Introduction

-The purpose of this paper is to study the origin and structure of the geometric phase in a one-dimensional (1D) periodic lattice under the influence of a weak electric field.
-The earliest attempt in evaluating the geometric phase in such a system was due to Zak~\cite{zak1989}, who is claimed to have derived an expression for the same, which is often called the \emph{Zak phase}.
-It was later understood that the Zak phase is closely related to the Chern number characterizing the quantized particle transport in a 1D insulator~\cite{thouless1983quantization, king1993theory}.
-These works subsequently lead to the modern understanding of the electric polarization in dielectric materials purely in terms of the geometrical phase~\cite{king1993theory, resta1994macroscopic, resta2000manifestations, vanderbilt2018,niu}.
-The emergence of the Zak phase has been studied in strongly coupled LC circuits~\cite{tal2018} and photonic waveguide lattices~\cite{longhi2013}.
-It has also been employed to classify the edge states in planar honeycomb lattice systems~\cite{delplace,kameda2019} and to understand the topological states of a spin chain with long-range interactions~\cite{sarkar2018}.
-The Zak phase is also used for characterizing topological edge states of 1D photonic lattice for the experimental demonstration of lasing in topological edge states~\cite{Jean2017} and for isolating topological defects from trivial defects~\cite{Blanco2016}.
+In this paper, we provide a correct and consistent expression of the geometric phase acquired by an electron in a one-dimensional (1D) periodic lattice, as it executes a circuit over the Bloch band, which we call the \emph{Pancharatnam-Zak phase}.
+The earliest attempt in evaluating this geometric phase was due to Zak~\cite{zak1989}, and the expression obtained in that work is popularly called the \emph{Zak phase}.
+Later, King-Smith and Vanderbilt~\cite{king1993theory} showed that the difference of the Zak phase between two different configurations manifests in the treatment of quantized particle transport in a 1D insulator, a phenomenon discovered earlier by Thouless~\cite{thouless1983quantization}.
+Subsequently, the modern understanding of the change in electric polarizations in dielectric materials was formulated in terms of such a difference of Zak phase~\cite{vanderbilt2018, king1993theory, resta1994macroscopic, resta2000manifestations, niu}.
+The concept of Zak phase has been further applied to study the dynamics of strongly coupled LC circuits~\cite{tal2018} and waveguide lattices~\cite{longhi2013}.
+It has also been employed to classify the edge states in planar honeycomb lattice systems~\cite{delplace,kameda2019}.

-The geometric phase has been observed in several experiments in diverse areas of physics~\cite{shapere1989,bhandari1988}.
-The value of the geometric phase, a physically measurable quantity, can not be altered by spatially translating the system.
-Nevertheless, it was found that the value of the Zak phase itself was changed as one translated the system spatially or employed a different gauge convention for the Bloch states~\cite{zak1989, resta2000manifestations, niu, dalibard, atala2013, moore2017,vanderbilt2018}.
-This problem leads to a general belief that the Zak phase in such systems itself is \emph{not} a physically measurable quantity~\cite{dalibard}.
-It essentially means that the Zak phase can not be a genuine geometric phase, as claimed in the literature, which by definition is invariant under gauge transformation and spatial translation.